Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Energy Density of gravitational waves

 In anticipation of our consideration of certain parameters in the next section, we look at the behavior of the energy density as a function of different parameters.
-Fig.\ \ref{fig:contours} shows how $\Omega_{\text{GW},0}$ varies with changing $f$ and $M_{\text{GW}}, \tau_m$, and $H_{\inf}$.
-We note that in Fig.\ \ref{fig:contours} for the topmost and bottommost plots where we are not varying the ratio $\tau_m/\tau_r$, but for the bottom subplot, we are varying it indirectly since $\tau_r$ changes with $H_{\inf}$.

-To comment on the shape of the energy density predicted by inflation, we note that there is a change in the slope in the low frequency range, visible near $10^{-17}$ Hz in Fig.\ \ref{fig:contours} and more clearly Fig.\ \ref{fig:supp}.
-This can be explained by the fact that modes with a sufficiently low frequency have not entered the cosmological horizon.
-The equation of motion from Eq.\ \ref{eqn:eom} allows for a growing solution of $\overline{h}_k \propto a$ \cite{Gumrukcuoglu:2012wt}.
-This causes the energy density to grow as the frequency of the mode becomes lower past the point of horizon reentry.
+Figure \ref{fig:contours} shows how $\Omega_{\text{GW},0}$ varies with changing $m$, $\tau_m$, and $H_{\inf}$.
+In order to find the region in the parameter space that is able to produce the energy density observed in NG15, we obtain the parameters that fall within 1$-$3 $\sigma$ of the NG15 at the lower and upper bound of frequency.
+Figure \ref{fig:contours} shows a small region, in orange, in each plot that corresponds to these energy densities for a particular set of parameters.
+By looking at the energy density dependence on $m, \tau_m$, and $H_{\inf}$, we can find the values of the parameters that reproduce the signal.